iterative/dvc.org/content/docs/command-reference/commit.md

-- In some situations we have executed a stage (either by writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), and later notice that output(s) (files or directories written by the stage commands) which already exist in workspace are missing in `dvc.yaml`.
+- In some situations we have executed a stage (either by writing `dvc.yaml` manually and using `dvc repro`, or with `dvc run`), and later notice that output files or directories created by the stage commands, which are already in the workspace, are missing from `dvc.yaml` (`outs` field).
 We can [add missing outputs to an existing stage](/docs/user-guide/how-to/add-output-to-stage) without having to execute it again.
 Use `dvc commit` to update the `dvc.lock` file and save outputs to the cache.